 The College of Idaho is featured in the 2014-15 edition of Colleges of Distinction, a college guide book that features schools it considers the nation’s best places to learn, grow and succeed.
 Click here to check out the C of I profile, and be sure to share it with your college-bound family and friends!

 Classes and regular College operations are cancelled today, Nov.
 14, due to current and forecast inclement winter weather conditions.
 Campus food service provider Bon Appetit will be open to serve meals today.

 College personnel required to perform essential functions should check with managers regarding work schedules.
 Safety is the No. 1 concern for the entire campus community.

 “Service to others is the rent you pay for your room here on Earth.”
 Those words once floated off the famous tongue of boxing legend Muhammad Ali.
 And it is fair to say The College of Idaho Student Philanthropy Council, along with the Seagraves Family Foundation, have their rent covered.

 Since 2006, The College of Idaho and the Seagraves Family Foundation have partnered to promote student-led philanthropy on campus and in the Caldwell community.
 And with a recent gift of $100,000 from Seagraves, C of I students will have a chance to make an even bigger impact.

-The College of Idaho has 1,059 students enrolled for the 2012-2013 school year, an increase of just under 2 percent from last year’s enrollment, according to the official tenth-day figures released by the institutional research department today, Sept.
-26. This year’s enrollment is the highest in the history of the Caldwell liberal arts college, topping the previous high of 1,055 students in 2010-2011.
+The College of Idaho has set an enrollment record for the third consecutive year, with 1,144 students enrolled for the 2014-2015 academic year according to official tenth-day figured released by the C of I institutional research department.
+This year’s enrollment is the highest in the history of the Caldwell liberal arts college, topping the previous high of 1,122 set last year.